theforeman/foreman-packaging/README.md

 ## HOWTO: test a package

-Before tagging a build, please test it.
+Before releasing a build, please test it.
 Using tito's --test flag, you can generate test (S)RPMs by first committing your changes locally, then it will use the SHA in the RPM version.